Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 1. What principles can serve as guidance for good governance in DAOs?
 	- how do they reflect general principles for good gov ([from ISO standard](https://committee.iso.org/ISO_37000_Governance)) in organizations, and how do they expand upon them (in the digital context?)?
-2. What principles can serve as guidelines for how DAOs should be run?
+2. What principles can serve as guidelines for how DAOs should be run (i.e., practices)?
 	2. Similar to [POSI](https://openscholarlyinfrastructure.org/about/)?
+	3. Should the principles put into practice the purpose of DAO organizing?
-2. What are good and bad governance %%include other types of practices?%% practices in DAOs?
+3. What are good and bad governance %%include other types of practices?%% practices in DAOs?
 	1. What are bad incidents that have befallen DAOs?
-3. What constitutes DAO identity?
+4. What constitutes DAO identity?
 	- Can we use DAO identity as a normative yardstick (i.e., benchmark)?
 		- > [This paper argues they can also serve a normative yardstick role in efforts to provide contextual social indicators for sustainability reporting that aims to instigate transformative change](https://onlinelibrary.wiley.com/doi/abs/10.1111/apce.12362)
 	- what is the org design goal of DAOs (or the purpose of DAO organizing)?